GuillaumeFalourd/maven-cli-jdks-action/README.md

     - name: Run maven commands
       uses: GuillaumeFalourd/maven-cli-jdks-action@main # Default is JDK 11
       env:
-        DIRECTORY: java # Not mandatory (run on the repo root directory if not informed)
+        DIRECTORY_PATH: java # Not mandatory (run on the repo root directory if not informed)
       with:
         commands: 'clean package test'
 ```